-Multi Emmy nominated Abby Lynn Kang Davis primarily collaborates with storytellers and curators in the non-fiction space.
-Throughout her career Abby has focused on breaking underrepresented voices into the commercial television and film marketplace.
-Her specialized skill set in identifying viable talent, advocation and mentorship on behalf of unknown storytellers has garnered millions in sales revenue, top tier film festival invitations and award nominations.
+Multi Emmy nominated Abby Lynn Kang Davis primarily collaborates with storytellers and curators in non-fiction.
+Throughout her career, Abby has focused on breaking underrepresented voices into the commercial television and film industry.
+Her specialized skill set in identifying viable talent, advocacy and mentorship on behalf of unknown storytellers has garnered millions in sales revenue, top tier film festival invitations and award nominations.

 Abby began her career at Freestyle Picture Company (FPC) (Tangerine, The Florida Project) where she assisted in the directorial debuts of top female talent such as Jennifer Aniston, Zoe Saldana, Olivia Wilde, Eva Longoria and Demi Moore.
 During her time at FPC, Abby also worked in conjunction with brands such as Glamour Magazine and Canon in addition to A&E and Lifetime Television.
 In 2011, Abby began the next phase of her career at Preferred Content (PC), one of the leading film, television & digital sales, production and advisory companies.
 While at PC, Abby assembled creative and financial elements for PC’s original documentary features and television series as well as oversaw the worldwide and North American distribution rights for its non-fiction film slate.
 Over her six year tenure at PC, Abby was responsible for bringing multiple projects to market most notably Blood Brother (Sundance 2013), Rich Hill (Sundance 2014), The Nightmare (Sundance 2015), The Bad Kids (Sundance 2016) and 78/52 (Sundance 2017)) and executive producing Emmy nominated Long Shot (Telluride 2017/Netflix Originals), Emmy winning 306 Hollywood (Sundance 2018/PBS POV), Wrinkles the Clown (Magnolia) and the television docuseries The Devil You Know (Viceland).